ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Delegation in an Active Directory infrastructure has to respect least privilege.
 Users must be granted privileges only to the minimum level required to carry out a specific task.

+According to Microsoft, (2025) the Least Privilege principle consists of users only receiving the minimum amount of permissions required for them to perform their role, this helps mitigate attack surface in the AD environment.

+Additionally Stallings, (2018) argues that the least privileged model is a fundamental rather than optional security practice in an enterprise environment.

 A security group is defined where users inside that group receive delegated privileges.
 Delegation means a user from one OU can perform specific actions within another OU scope.
 This works because permissions are assigned to the security group at the OU level, not to the individual user.

 In this infrastructure, GG-IT-Admins includes the user ismail.admin, which is delegated control over the UserAccessPlane OU to reset passwords.
 This allows ismail.admin to reset the password of adam.khan, who resides within that OU.